Trepan-Debuggers/bashdb/docs/manpage.rst

 :-q | --quiet:

-Do not print introductory version and copyright information.
+Do not print the introductory version and copyright information.
 This is again useful in regression testing where we don't want to include a changeable copyright date in the regression-test matching.